 What Is OpenJDK?

-Java OpenJDK is the community upstream project that represents the current origin point of the Java Runtime Edition and the Java Development Kit.
-The OpenJDK source code is the basis for these products.
-The Java language itself is a general-purpose, cross-platform language which was developed by James Gosling at Sun Microsystems in the mid-90s.
+The Java language itself is a general-purpose, cross-platform language which was developed by James Gosling at Sun Microsystems in the mid-1990s.

 Java solved a number of textbook software development problems at the time, including portability with its write-once, run-anywhere (WORA) approach, simplified memory management, and full abstraction from the operating system.